andilabs/andilabs.github.io/_posts/2021-02-17-lower-dopamine-user.markdown

  * Desk Control (sti stand desk control)
  * Clock
  * Translate app

+### grayscale - useful trick to notice, you should already stop using your phone.
+true to be told gray screen is far less atractive than colorful one.
+I have configured my iphone, so with simple shrotcut I can turn on / turn off that feature.

- 4. Setup your screen for grayscale
+Setup your screen for grayscale

  * Step 1: Set up Grayscale.
  ```